mmesh/docs/docs/platform/iam/users.md

 mmesh has two types of users:

-- The account administrator which is considered the account owner.
+- The account administrator, which is considered the account owner.
 - Normal users.

 There is no limit to the number of normal users you can create.